 Sediments across the NFB typically exhibit a south-north gradient of decreasing mean particle size (Gardline, 1998a).
-The proportion of fine material, defined as material with a diameter less than 63 μm, generally increases with increasing depths, and the sediment types ranged from very fine sand in shallower waters (225 m depth) to the southwest, to coarse silt in deeper waters (464 m depths) to the northeast (Gardline, 1998a).
+The proportion of fine material, defined as material with a diameter less than 63 μ m, generally increases with increasing depths, and the sediment types ranged from very fine sand in shallower waters (225 m depth) to the southwest, to coarse silt in deeper waters (464 m depths) to the northeast (Gardline, 1998a).

-The Drilling Campaign Area lies in the northern sector of the NFB.
-During the 2012 environmental baseline area wide survey in the Sea Lion area, mean grain sizes ranging from 18 $\mu$ m to 39 $\mu$ m were recorded throughout the field, indicating that sediment types were generally homogenous (Gardline, 2013a).
+The Rhea-1 well site lies in the northern sector of the NFB.
+During the 2012 environmental baseline area wide survey in the Sea Lion area (in water depths comparable with Rhea-1), mean grain sizes ranging from 18 μ m to 39 μ m were recorded throughout the field, indicating that sediment types were generally homogenous (Gardline, 2013a).
 Sediments were predominantly classified as medium silt, with the exception of seven stations generally located in the northern part of the survey area that were classified as coarse silt.